yiwuen/Simple-Java-Game-Library/README.md

 2. Create a new Java Project and set the .jar file in the ```Build Path > Classpath```

 ### Extentions
-There are additional extentions that can be incorporated with SJGL as well.
+There are additional extentions that can be incorporated with SJGL as well to enhance of the use of this game library.
 As of right now, there is one available extention:
 - JSON Simple

 #### JSON Simple